mach-composer/mach-composer-cli/docs/src/topics/deployment/config/index.md

 ## Providing credentials

-MACH Composer needs to be able to access:
+MACH composer needs to be able to access:

 - The components repositories
 - The AWS account / Azure subscription it needs to manage resources in

-When running MACH Composer directly **from the command line**, whenever you have been authenticated (either by setting the correct AWS environment variables or on Azure using `az login`) you should be able to deploy using MACH Composer without any issues.
+When running MACH composer directly **from the command line**, whenever you have been authenticated (either by setting the correct AWS environment variables or on Azure using `az login`) you should be able to deploy using MACH composer without any issues.

 When running the **MACH Docker image**, the necessary environment variables need